vim-advent-calendar/vimways.org/README.md

 They are written in Markdown, with the addition of a front matter specific to Hugo.

+## Contributing

+1. Fork the original repository.
+2. Clone your fork on your machine.
+3. Move into the repo.
+4. Do `$ hugo new --kind vimways 2019/title-of-your-article` to bootstrap a new article under `content/2019/`.
+5. Push your work to your fork.
+6. Make a pull request on the original repository.

 ## Meta pages

 The *About* and *Authors* pages are in `content/`.